GChristensen/enso-portable/readme.md

 Speed was the other half of Raskin's argument.
 In *The Humane Interface*, he pointed out that using a mouse implies two steps.
 First, you visually hunt for a target.
 Then you guide the pointer onto it, a movement governed by Fitts's Law: the smaller and farther the target, the longer it takes.
-Moreover, reaching for the mouse also breaks the rhythm a touch typist has built up on the keyboard.
-Switching windows is a familiar example of this cost.
-To click a taskbar entry or an icon buried in another window, you must first find it on screen.
+Switching windows is a familiar example of this cost: to click a taskbar entry or an icon buried in another window, you must first find it on screen.
+Reaching for the mouse also breaks the rhythm a touch typist has built up on the keyboard.

 Typing the name of a command instead skips the hunting and pointing entirely.
 You recall a word almost instantly.
 The keystrokes are the same practiced motions your hands are already making.
 And because the quasimode matches words as you type, you can stop as soon as the command is unambiguous.
 The original Enso applied this directly: switching windows and acting on selected text are both quasimodal commands there.
-Your hands never leave the keyboard by holding the CapsLock key.
+By holding the CapsLock key, your hands never leave the keyboard.

-For convenience, Enso Open-Source defaults to a modal quasimode.
+For convenience, Enso Open-Source now defaults to a modal quasimode.
 Tap the activation key once, and the command line opens.
 It stays open ("sticky") until you run a command or dismiss it, so you don't need to hold CapsLock down.
 This default can be reverted to Raskin's original quasimodal behavior by setting the IS_QUASIMODE_MODAL configuration variable to False in the textual configuration block at the settings UI.

-The speed of the [quasimodal approach](https://youtu.be/o_TlE_U_X3c?t=22) however, does not come naturally to anyone used to mainstream computer interaction.
+The speed of the [quasimodal approach](https://youtu.be/o_TlE_U_X3c?t=22), however, does not come naturally to anyone used to mainstream computer interaction.
 You have to train yourself into the habit.

 ## Speech Recognition